Alem is an Entrepreneur and Writer with an A.S. in Digital Film Making.

 The Price of Admission

-In pursuit of the police cruiser, Herbie and Tatum come across a pretty blonde woman named, Lorraine at the side of the road.
-After finding out that her husband Leo is stuck in an old Indian cave dwelling, Tatum plays the hero to what doesn't quite seem like your normal damsel in distress.
+In pursuit of the police cruiser, Herbie and Tatum come across a pretty blonde woman named Lorraine at the side of the road.
+After finding out that her husband Leo is stuck in an old Indian cave-dwelling, Tatum plays the hero to what doesn't quite seem like your normal damsel in distress.
 Silver-tongued, with no issue getting into the car with two male strangers, Lorraine quickly shows that she can hold her own.
 This represents another example of character development through dialogue.

-Upon arriving at the dwelling they see a sign that reads, "Visit old Indian dwelling, 450 years old".
+Upon arriving at the dwelling they see a sign that reads, "Visit old Indian dwelling, 450 years old."
 Herbie asks if Indians really lived there 450 years ago to which Lorraine replies, "I don't know I haven't lived here that long, it only seems that way."
 The sign becomes an important part of this film, but for now, I will stick to the dialogue.

 The way I described it here is no comparison to how the quick exchange between Lorraine and Herbie ensued.
 If you watch the film yourself, you'll notice that she has as cool a demeanor as Tatum, and it is very apparent that she is tired of living in the middle of nowhere.
 Though her actions may be showing compassion for her husband, she's really interested in something else.
 Leaving this town.

 In what seems to be a heroic move, he tells the cop to shut up like the rebel he is.
 He then gets Herbie to accompany him inside the cave.
 We find out later that this rebel has a cause.
 At this point, it is clear to me at least that Tatum is a master manipulator.
-He's already talked his way into a job, disrespected and disobeyed a police officer with no consequences and without breaking sweat talks young Herbie into entering a dangerous cave dwelling with him.
+He's already talked his way into a job, disrespected and disobeyed a police officer with no consequences, and without breaking sweat talks young Herbie into entering a dangerous cave dwelling with him.

 Inside the cave, Tatum again appears as a concerned hero.
 The use of the flashlight on his face in the dark foreshadows the duality that we will see in Tatum's future.
 While a black and white film leaves no room for color values, Wilder uses the two colors at hand wisely.

 Tatum notices the weakness of the rocks and orders Herbie, to stay put as he goes deeper.
-Chuck explains how "human interest" make big stories.
+Chuck explains how "human interest" makes big stories.
 He mentions how one reporter managed a Pulitzer Prize after crawling into a cave.
 Tatum goes and eventually finds Leo.

 You have to wonder how far this guy would go to get a big story.
 He's already been told that the cave is dangerous, there's a guy already stuck in there and he's worried enough about the weakness of the remaining debris that he has Herbie stay behind.